 Leaders will innovate to integrate behavioral and physical health as well as address access to social care.
-Drug spending

 Pharmacy costs and pricing continue to generate debate.
 Between 2000 and 2015, the percentage of workers whose health plans included three or more drug tiers rose from 27 percent to 81 percent.

 Today, 9 out of 10 prescriptions are filled with generic drugs.

 Prices for branded drugs rose by 57 percent since 2014, while generic drug prices have dropped by 35 percent.

 Innovation across the specialty pharmacy supply chain and delivery model will be high on the agenda, as will simultaneous efforts to reshape the PBM business model.